 Renaissance Capital will retain documentary records to demonstrate best execution, as required.
-The Firm will publish annually on its website information about the volume and number of orders executed on each execution venue (or execution broker) so that clients may be able to form an opinion as to the flow of client orders from the Firm to execution venues and a summary of the analysis and conclusions it draws from its detailed monitoring of the quality of execution obtained (together, the "RTS 28 reports") (or UK equivalent for RCL, where applicable).
+The Firm will publish annually on its web-site a summary of the analysis and conclusions it draws from its detailed monitoring of the quality of execution obtained.